dakshp26/Banking-in-Python/README.md

 CRUD Operations are performed on a binary database using pickle (module in python)

-Allows the user to choose between gui mode or command line mode The gui has been created using tkinter (module in python)
+Allows the user to choose between gui mode or command line mode The gui has been created using tkinter (library in python)

 Fields in the database are:
 1. Account No.